 This research guide is intended as an introduction to the key records relating to the history the British Empire and Commonwealth held at The National Archives and at other archives in the UK.

-If you are interested solely in records held by The National Archives please also see our in-depth guide on Colonies and dependencies: further research.
+If you are interested solely in documents held by The National Archives please also see our guide to records of Colonies and dependencies from 1782.

 2. How to search for records

 Search Discovery, our catalogue, to find records from over 2,500 archives across the UK, as well as from The National Archives itself.
 Your search results will include details of which archives currently hold the records.

 Click on the title of a result for the contact details of the archive which holds the record – you will need to contact this archive for further information about the collection or the record itself.